This post is part of a series.

 Shortly before the whole rewrite I’d found myself playing around a bit with

-another project, so I decided early on that I was going to make use of Docker for the main bulk of the
+project, so I decided early on that I was going to make use of Docker for the main bulk of the setup to allow

-setup to allow me to not need to worry about incompatibilities between different parts of the stack that
+me to not need to worry about incompatibilities between different parts of the stack that needed different

 The system is split up into a number of containers (and could probably be split up into more).